envato/event_sourcery/README.md

 #### 2. Updating a Projection

+You can think of projections as read-only models.
+They are created and updated by projectors and show different views over the events that are the source of truth for our application state.
+Projections are typically stored as database tables.

-Projecting is process of converting (or collecting) a stream of events into a structural representation.
-You can think of the process as a fold over a sequence of events.
-You can think of a projection as a read model that is generally persisted somewhere like a database table.
+Projecting is process of converting (or collecting) a stream of events into these database tables.
+You can think of this process as a fold over a sequence of events.

 A projector is a process that listens for new events in the event store.
 When it sees a new event it cares about it updates its projection.